Joelx/rasax-deployment-guide/README.md

 helm repo add rasa-x https://rasahq.github.io/rasa-x-helm
 ```

 5. Install the Helm Chart into our namespace.
-Note that we also chose a custom release name: `rasax-release`.
+Note that we also chose a custom release name `rasax-release`:
 ```sh
 helm --namespace rasax install --values rasax/basic-values.yml rasax-release rasa-x/rasa-x
 ```
 6. Now the best part after installing a Helm Chart!
-Go ahead and check how your containers are creating and your pods are coming into life!
+Go ahead and check how your containers are creating and your pods are coming into life:
 ```sh
 kubectl -n rasax get pods
 ```